 Approximately 93% of the Elkton terminal’s annual energy needs are met though its solar power system, which accounts for an annual reduction in CO2 emissions of about 280 tons.
 Baltimore’s system covers the reduction of about another 250 tons each year.

 Greensboro’s system is designed to produce enough clean electricity to power all of the buildings on site.
 It accounts for the annual reduction in CO2 emissions of about 775 tons.
+And the West Middlesex system produces enough power to cover 90% of the facility’s energy consumption.

 The following comparable equivalents illustrate the magnitude of our solar power systems’ combined environmental impact through reduced annual CO2 emissions: